Rama Bijapurkar is one of the leading experts on consumer behaviour and market strategy in India.

 India faces so many conundrums at so many levels.
 We have a billion plus population and not enough wherewithal to provide basic amenities to all.
 A whopping population of 600 million is below the age of twenty-five but then a major chunk of it lives in poverty conditions.

-- Urban dwellers have the higher intensity of consumption and sophistication.
-Author disagrees.
-Half of rich India lives in rural India.
-In words of the author, rural India shows urban-like consumption behavior.
-The urban-rural consumer behaviour divide is blurring thanks to the typically slow yet useful improvements in infrastructure and connectivity.
+Rural India shows urban-like consumption behavior.
+The urban-rural consumer behaviour divide is blurring thanks to the sow yet useful improvements in infrastructure and connectivity.